zedlovegenshin/zzz/docs/user_guide/build_intel_boot_bin.rst

 Examples of building the boot image
 -------------------------------------------------------------------------------

-Below is a list of projects supported by us for each carrier to illustrate how to build and showcase the different files that are involved in the process.
-Each project has it's own characteristics (some files may be different from a project to another).
+This is a list of projects supported by us for each carrier.
+The purpose is to illustrate how to build and showcase the different files that are involved in the process.
+Each project has its own characteristics (some files may differ from one project to the other).

 .. note::

-   Pay attention, each project needs it's own specific Linux Kernel Image & Devicetree to be build.
-Also, follow these instructions to write the file to your SD card, depending on the operating system that you use (Windows or Linux):
+   Each project has its own specific Linux Kernel Image & Devicetree to be build.
+Follow these instructions to write the file to your SD card, depending on the operating system that you use (Windows or Linux):

    -  :dokuwiki:`[Wiki] Building the Intel SoC-FPGA kernel and devicetrees from source <resources/tools-software/linux-build/generic/socfpga>`
    -  :dokuwiki:`[Wiki] Linux Download and setting up the image <resources/tools-software/linux-software/zynq_images/linux_hosts>`